FraeuleinFlauschig/TRIC/README.md

 # Documentation

-The documentation for TRIC can be generated using [doxygen](https://www.doxygen.nl) by running doxygen in the doc directory of the repository.
+The documentation for TRIC can be generated locally with [doxygen](https://www.doxygen.nl) by running doxygen in the doc directory of the repository.
 The generated html documentation can then be found in the doc/html directory.
+The documentation can also be found online [here](http://www.philipcolombo.ch/tric/index.html).